sickozell/SickoCV/README.md

 - Initialize On Start: discards previous module state on VCV restart

 **NOTES**
-- If Fader knob is set to 1ms it won't do any fade.
+- If Fader knob is set to 1ms it won't do any fade
 - In FlipFLop and ToggleGate function types the output will consist in a 'fixed' AR envelope
 - When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during a fade, the function will restart immediately (not like a function generator)
-- On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones.
+- On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones
+- Polyphony on signal inputs is replicated on outs

 ## Toggler / Toggler Compact
 ### Stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor